TouwaStar/Galaxy_Plugin_Minecraft/README.md

 ## Build

-`python build.py -r` This will make a zip with the integration and all necessary packages for the operating system run on.
+`python3 build.py -r` This will make a zip with the integration and all necessary packages for the operating system run on.
 You can specify a platform but I've found that to not work well when building for another platform on a platform (eg. building for mac on windows).
 For more information run `python build.py -h`.

 ## FAQ